Ian Thomas (town clerk): Rotherham Borough Council

 Thomas was initially headhunted on a one-year contract by Malcolm Newsam, the Children's Social Care Commissioner appointed by the UK Government to oversee children's and young people's services in Rotherham in the wake of the Jay Report by Professor Alexis Jay.

 As Rotherham Metropolitan Borough Council's Strategic Director for Children and Young People from 2015 until 2018, Thomas transformed the council's social services, for which he received national recognition.

 Lewisham Council and Kingston-upon-Thames Council

-Thomas served as chief executive of the London Borough of Lewisham in 2018, before being appointed CEO of the Royal Borough of Kingston-upon-Thames (2019–23) where he led a £1.2bn regeneration programme providing an additional 1,338 new homes in Kingston, plus investment in schools, leisure and cultural facilities, new jobs and apprenticeships, and inward investment, including Unilever's new global HQ.
+Thomas was chief executive of the London Borough of Lewisham in 2018, before being appointed CEO of the Royal Borough of Kingston-upon-Thames (2019–23) where he led a £1.2bn regeneration programme providing an additional 1,338 new homes in Kingston, plus investment in schools, leisure and cultural facilities, new jobs and apprenticeships, and inward investment, including Unilever's new global HQ.

 In 2020, Thomas, writing in the Local Government Chronicle, said the sector needed to make better use of AI, robotic process automation, and augmented reality.